Scurrlin/SPARQL-101/README.md

     </details>

-    After you've created this file, open a new termianl and run the following command:
+    After you've created this file, open a new terminal and run the following command:
     ```bash
     python3 playlist_data.py
     ```